JupyterEverywhere/jupyterlite-extension/README.md

 ## Contributing

+If you'd like to contribute to Jupyter Everywhere (thanks!), please read the following instructions to set up your development environment.

 ### Development install

-Note: You will need NodeJS to build the extension package.
+Note: You will need Node.js to build the extension package.

-The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
-You may use `yarn` or `npm` in lieu of `jlpm` below.
+The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab

 ```bash
 # Clone the repo to your local environment